Last updated: 21.2.2020

-Digia does not condone bribery or corruption in any form.
+Digia takes bribery and corruption seriously and does not permit them in any form.
 The anti-bribery and anti-corruption policy covers all of Digia’s operations.
 Digia’s internal anti-bribery and anti-corruption policy underlines that Digia takes bribery and corruption seriously, and sets out rules and guidelines to promote ethical and lawful behaviour.
-We foster our reputation as an ethical company by creating awareness of the risks of bribery and corruption, such as their legal consequences, reputational risk, and the risk of exclusion from public-sector

 Responsibility in customer relationships

-At the beginning of 2018, Digia also introduced a new customer account management model.
-The new model describes Digia’s key operating principles, responsibilities and practices that are applied when Digia works with its customers.
-With this overhaul, Digia seeks to further enhance customer experience, customer satisfaction, quality and efficiency, and thereby also increase net sales growth and improve profitability.
+Digia has an account management model that describes the operating principles and practices that are applied when Digia works with its customers.
+The account management model seeks to provide an even better customer experience, customer satisfaction, quality and efficiency – and thereby boost net sales growth and improve profitability.